joe-singh/joe-singh.github.io/writings.md

 I spend a fair bit of time thinking about things that are not physics.
 During COVID, my daydreaming got to the point where I thought it might be a good idea to commit something to writing.
-Writing forces us to refine our scattered thoughts into a coherent argument that actually makes sense.
+Writing is great since it forces me to refine my scattered thoughts into a coherent argument that actually makes sense.
-It also lets us look back years from now and maybe comment on what fools we were back in the day.
+It also lets me look back years from now and comment on what a fool I was back in the day.